rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

 The small programs you have written so far all run the exact same sequence of statements (lines).
 Imagine if you could control which statements were run depending on the circumstances.
 Then you would be able to write more flexible and useful programs.
 Cue the music - and let me introduce: the "if-statement".

 Write the following carefully into a file.
 It is a small program to monitor bus passenger status.
 Notice the colon ending the if-statements.
 Also, note that the lines below each if-statement are indented with exactly four spaces.
-While you write the, try to figure out what the if-statement does.
+While you write the program, try to figure out what the if-statement does.
 Then run the code and see what happens.

 ```python
 bus_seats = 32